History of Lauderdale County High School

 Notable Accomplishments of LCHS Students

-Lauderdale County High School has had one student in its history to score a perfect 36 on the ACT.
-That student was Kerri Ezell from the Class of 1996.
-Kerri graduated from Mississippi State University with a 4.0 grade point and was named a Goldwater Scholar.
+Lauderdale County High School has had one student in its history score a perfect 36 on the ACT: Kerri Ezell from the Class of 1996.
+Kerri graduated from Mississippi State University with a 4.0 GPA and was named a Goldwater Scholar.

 Our Drama Club received the following awards at the State Thespian Festival at Pelham High School in Birmingham on February 25, 2007: 1st place for Group Pantomime - Andrew Maxwell, Courtney Tully, and Andrew Crawford; 1st place for Lightning Design - Courtney Workman; and 3rd place for Playwriting: Kasmine Roach.
 On December 5, 2008, sophomore Reed Dudley won first place in the State Trumbauer Theater competition held at Troy University in the Female Contemporary Comedic category with the Gone with the Wind monologue she originally performed in the Drama Club's production of Hurray for Hollywood in 2006 when she was just a 7th grader.